arjunmenon/gakki/readme.md

 # Gakki

-I have designed and implemented a mixed architecture chat bot.
-I named it Gakki.
+Gakki is a mixed architecture chat bot.
+It was designed to simulate dialogues with human.

 An example of typical input would be some thing like this: